|Home » |

 The Tangled Bank: An Introduction to Evolution

 The Tangled Bank is the first textbook about evolution intended for the general reader.
 Zimmer, an award-winning science writer, takes readers on a fascinating journey into the latest discoveries about evolution.
 In the Canadian Arctic, paleontologists unearth fossils documenting the move of our ancestors from sea to land.
 In the outback of Australia, a zoologist tracks some of the world's deadliest snakes to decipher the 100-million-year evolution of venom molecules.
 In Africa, geneticists are gathering DNA to probe the origin of our species.
 In clear, non-technical language, Zimmer explains the central concepts essential for understanding new advances in evolution, including natural selection, genetic drift, and sexual selection.
-He demonstrates how vital evolution is to all branches of modern biology--from the fight against deadly antibiotic-resistant bacteria to the analysis of the human genome.
-Richly illustrated with over 300 illustrations and photographs, The Tangled Bank is essential reading for anyone who wants understand the history of life on Earth.
+He demonstrates how vital evolution is to all branches of modern biology—from the fight against deadly antibiotic-resistant bacteria to the analysis of the human genome.
+Richly illustrated with 285 illustrations and photographs, The Tangled Bank is essential reading for anyone who wants to understand the history of life on Earth.

 ||Roberts and Company Publishers|